Top DIY Chicken Nesting Box Ideas

 Tips on Nest Box Design and the Best Bedding for Chickens

 As more people turn to raising chickens for eggs or meat, most of them want to save money in keeping with their desire for self-sustaining living.
-One option is to upcycle materials from around the farm into chicken nesting boxes.
+One option is to upcycle materials from around the farm into creative and surprising chicken nesting boxes.

 Purpose of Chicken Nesting Boxes